ibm-cloud-docs/vpc/storage-known-issues.md

 {: #backup-policy-plan-fs}

 When details of a snapshot are retrieved, the API response shows the property name `backup_plan_id` instead of `backup_policy_plan`.
 A fix for this issue is planned.

-### Multi-volume backup creation requests create consistency group snapshots without second-generation volumes
-{: #consistency-group-with-mixed-volume-generation-fails}

-Multi-volume snapshots are not supported for second-generation volumes.
-When you try to create a consistency group of snapshots of a mix of first and second-generation volumes, the API request appears successful as snapshots of Gen 1 volumes are created.
-However, the Gen 2, `sdp` volumes are skipped.

 ### Private context-based restriction rules for Backups are not working in Montreal (`ca-mon`) and Chennai - Airtel (`in-che`) MZRs.
 {: #baas-CBR-issue-MON}